-TMTL approach on RAVLT TOTAL prediction.
-243
+TMTL approach on RAVLT TOTAL prediction 243

-Table D.22: The top-10 rank brain biomarker correlations in time point M24 for or the AMDQ
+Table D.22: The top-10 rank brain biomarker correlations in time point M24 for the A AMDQ-

-TMTL approach on RAVLT TOTAL prediction.
-243
+TMTL approach on RAVLT TOTAL prediction 243

-Table D.23: The top-10 rank brain biomarker correlations in time point M36 for or the AMDQ
+Table D.23: The top-10 rank brain biomarker correlations in time point M36 for the A AMDQ-

-TMTL approach on RAVLT TOTAL prediction.
-243
+TMTL approach on RAVLT TOTAL prediction 243

-Table D.24: The top-10 rank brain biomarker correlations in time point M48 for or the AMDQ
+Table D.24: The top-10 rank brain biomarker correlations in time point M48 for the A AMDQ-

-TMTL approach on RAVLT TOTAL prediction.
-244
+TMTL approach on RAVLT TOTAL prediction 244

-Table D.25: The top-10 rank brain biomarker correlations in time point M60 for or the AMDQ
+Table D.25: The top-10 rank brain biomarker correlations in time point M60 for the AMDQ-

-TMTL approach on RAVLT TOTAL prediction.
-244
+TMTL approach on RAVLT TOTAL prediction 244

-Table D.26: The top-10 rank brain biomarker correlations in time point M72 for or the AMDQ
+Table D.26: The top-10 rank brain biomarker correlations in time point M72 for the AMDQ-

-TMTL approach on RAVLT TOTAL prediction.
-244
+TMTL approach on RAVLT TOTAL prediction 244

-Table D.27: The top-10 rank brain biomarker correlations in time point M84 for or the AMDQ
+Table D.27: The top-10 rank brain biomarker correlations in time point M84 for the A AMDQ-

-TMTL approach on RAVLT TOTAL prediction.
-245
+TMTL approach on RAVLT TOTAL prediction 245

-Table D.28: The top-10 rank brain biomarker correlations in time point M96 for or the AMDQ
+Table D.28: The top-10 rank brain biomarker correlations in time point M96 for the A AMDQ-

-TMTL approach on RAVLT TOTAL prediction.
-245
+TMTL approach on RAVLT TOTAL prediction 245

-Table D.29: The top-10 rank brain biomarker correlations in time point M108 for or the AMDQ
+Table D.29: The top-10 rank brain biomarker correlations in time point M108 for the A AMDQ-

 TMTL approach on RAVLT TOTAL prediction.
 245

-Table D.30: The top-10 rank brain biomarker correlations in time point M120 for or the AMDQ
+Table D.30: The top-10 rank brain biomarker correlations in time point M120 for the A AMDQ-

-TMTL approach on RAVLT TOTAL prediction.
-246
+TMTL approach on RAVLT TOTAL prediction 246

-Table D.31: The top-10 rank brain biomarker correlations in time point M12 for or the AMDQ
+Table D.31: The top-10 rank brain biomarker correlations in time point M12 for the A AMDQ-

 TMTL approach on FLU ANIM prediction.
 248

-Table D.32: The top-10 rank brain biomarker correlations in time point M24 for or the AMDQ
+Table D.32: The top-10 rank brain biomarker correlations in time point M24 for the A AMDQ-

 TMTL approach on FLU ANIM prediction.
 248

-Table D.33: The top-10 rank brain biomarker correlations in time point M36 for or the AMDQ
+Table D.33: The top-10 rank brain biomarker correlations in time point M36 for the A AMDQ-

 TMTL approach on FLU ANIM prediction.
 248

-Table D.34: The top-10 rank brain biomarker correlations in time point M48 for -
+Table D.34: The top-10 rank brain biomarker correlations in time point M48 for the A AMDQ-

 TMTL approach on FLU ANIM prediction.
 249

-Table D.35: The top-10 rank brain biomarker correlations in time point M60 for or the AMDQ
+Table D.35: The top-10 rank brain biomarker correlations in time point M60 for the A AMDQ-

 TMTL approach on FLU ANIM prediction.
 249

-Table D.36: The top-10 rank brain biomarker correlations in time point M72 for or the AMDQ
+Table D.36: The top-10 rank brain biomarker correlations in time point M72 for the A AMDQ-

 TMTL approach on FLU ANIM prediction.
 249

-Table D.37: The top-10 rank brain biomarker correlations in time point M84 for or the AMDQ
+Table D.37: The top-10 rank brain biomarker correlations in time point M84 for the A AMDQ-

 TMTL approach on FLU ANIM prediction.
 250

-Table D.38: The top-10 rank brain biomarker correlations in time point M96 for -
+Table D.38: The top-10 rank brain biomarker correlations in time point M96 for the A AMDQ-

 TMTL approach on FLU ANIM prediction.
 250

-Table D.39: The top-10 rank brain biomarker correlations in time point M108 for
+Table D.39: The top-10 rank brain biomarker correlations in time point M108 for the A AMDQ-

 TMTL approach on FLU ANIM prediction.
+250

-Table D.40: The top-10 rank brain biomarker correlations in time point M120 fe
+Table D.40: The top-10 rank brain biomarker correlations in time point M120 for the A AMDQ-

 TMTL approach on FLU ANIM prediction.
 251